backspacerhino/portfolio-api/README.md

 ## Breaking changes

- * Route handlers are now second parameter in routes.js routes registration
+ * Route handlers are now *strings* for actual handlers
- * Handler returns must be explicitly defined as *res.end* with *JSON.stringify*

 ## Improvements

-* Separated server start into *Ignitor*
-* Separated route handlers into *Route*
-* Separated routes into *routes*
-* Introduced support for route methods (Only major ones supported ( *GET, POST, PATCH, PUT, DELETE* )
+* Autoload of all files in Controllers
+* Reintroduced proper Controllers

 ## Tasks